All you need to know about Applicant Tracking Systems (ATS)

 This applicant tracking system feature is makes it easy to publish job listings on different web platforms.

 Finally, all your data will be managed on the cloud.
 All you need to do is create an account!

 What is an ATS compliant resume and how can it help you land a job?

-According to Jobscan, 98% percent of Fortune 500 companies use applicant tracking systems, so it is important for job seekers to optimize their resumes so that they have a chance of getting past the system.
+According to Jobscan, 98% percent of Fortune 500 companies use applicant tracking systems.
+Therefore, it’s important for job seekers to optimize their resumes so they have a chance of getting past the system.

 Study the job posting and include terms mentioned in the description on your resume and in your application.